 Irish moss, also called carrageen moss or pearl moss, is a red seaweed that grows along the coasts of Europe and North America.
 It is often purchased in bulk by food manufacturers for the purpose of making jellies, through it is also used to make the popular thickener and stabilizer, carrageenan, which is found in many milk products and processed foods.

 Like most sea vegetables, Irish moss is loved for its medicinal qualities, and its nutritional profile – owing to its ability to absorb the trace minerals contained in the oceans in which it grows – rivals those of the healthiest land vegetables.
-Let’s take a closer look at the health benefits of Irish moss and see what it can do for our bodies.

 List of Health Benefits